Shuri Castle: Decline

 In the 1850s, Commodore Matthew C. Perry twice forced his way into Shuri Castle, but was denied an audience with the king both times.
 In 1879, the kingdom was annexed by the Empire of Japan and the last king, Shō Tai, was compelled to move to Tokyo, and in 1884, he was granted the rank of marquess in the kazoku peerage.
 Subsequently, the castle was used as a barracks by the Imperial Japanese Army.
 The Japanese garrison withdrew in 1896, but not before having created a series of tunnels and caverns below it.
-Shuri Castle was used as a military camp by the Imperial Japanese Army's 6th Division, until 1908, when Shuri City bought the castle; however, the did not have funding to renovate it.
+Shuri Castle was used as a military camp by the Imperial Japanese Army's 6th Division, until 1908, when Shuri City bought the castle; however, they did not have funding to renovate it.
 The Okinawa Prefectural Shuri Girls' High School (Shuri Elementary School for Girls, Okinawa Prefectural Girls' Technical School) was built on its grounds in 1912.
 By 1923, the dilapidated Seiden was considered for demolition due to the risk of collapse.
 However, thanks to the efforts of Tokyo Imperial University professor and architect Ito Chuta who was conducting cultural research in Okinawa, the demolition plan was halted.
 Instead, in order to make the building subject to the 1897 Ancient Shrines and Temples Preservation Law, Okinawa Shrine was built behind the Seiden and the Seiden was designated as the Shinto shrine's worship hall, allowing it to be restored using national funds.
 When the National Treasure Preservation Law was enacted in 1929, it was designated a national treasure and was to be preserved by the state.
 Despite its decline, historian George H. Kerr described the castle as "one of the most magnificent castle sites to be found anywhere in the world, for it commands the countryside below for miles around and looks toward distant sea horizons on every side."